-I will return to playing at McMullan's Irish Pub
+I will be playing at McMullan's Irish Pub.

 The Story Behind the Musician/Entertainer